 The Coffelt neighborhood is in a census tract that is considered a food desert by the USDA.
 The nearest full-service supermarket is greater than one half mile away from the neighborhood and the grocery store 0.2 miles from the neighborhood has a limited selection of fresh fruits and vegetables.
 Residents reported that staple items (milk and canned goods) are overpriced at this grocery.
 The HIA recommended that the Housing Authority of Maricopa and/or Phoenix Revitalization Corporation work with the existing grocery store, through financing options such as the Healthy Food Financing Initiative, to expand the store’s selection of healthy foods.
-The HIA also recommended working with the local Walmart and other full-service supermarkets to provide free shuttle busses for Coffelt residents.
+The HIA also recommended working with the local Walmart and other full-service supermarkets to provide free shuttle buses for Coffelt residents.
 Walmart has implemented a similar shuttle service in an underserved community in Saginaw Valley, Michigan.

 Access to physical activity

 While there is a park in the center of the Coffelt neighborhood, many residents cited the condition of the park and its facilities as well as lack of shade and seating as a barrier to using the park.
 There is a direct path to the nearby Arthur Hamilton Elementary School playground but according to residents, this facility is locked at all times.
 The HIA recommended that trees and additional shade structures and drinking fountains be installed at the Coffelt park, in addition to new amenities such as a walking/jogging track.
 The HIA also recommended that the playground equipment be replaced to be consistent with the U.S. Consumer Product Safety Commission Public Playground Safety Handbook.
 The HIA also recommended developing a joint-use agreement with Arthur Hamilton Elementary School, based on an existing program at Wilson Elementary School.